Missiles target US consulate in north Iraq, no casualties

 The attack comes as negotiations in Vienna over Tehran’s tattered nuclear deal hit a “pause” over Russian demands about sanctions targeting Moscow over its war on Ukraine.

+Prime Minister Mustafa al-Kadhimi tweeted: “The aggression which targeted the dear city of Irbil and spread fear amongst its inhabitants is an attack on the security of our people.”

+Masrour Barzani, prime minister of the semi-autonomous Kurdish-controlled region, condemned the attack.
+In a Facebook post, he said Irbil “will not bow to the cowards who carried out the terrorist attack.”

-Associated Press Lolita Baldor in Washington and Jon Gambrell in Dubai, United Arab Emirates, contributed reporting.
+Associated Press writers Lolita C. Baldor and Matthew Lee in Washington and Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.

-Note: This story has been corrected to show U.S. officials did not say the U.S. consulate had been been damaged.